 2021 College of Fine Arts Hall of Fame Recipients

-Please join the College of Fine Arts for the inaugural Celebration of Excellence event October 22-24, which will honor these outstanding alumni, educators and friends.
-Registration is available here.
+The College of Fine Arts hosted its inaugural Celebration of Excellence event October 22-24, 2021, to honor these outstanding alumni, educators and friends.
+Learn more about the meaning behind the Hall of Fame and awards.

 Janet Brown received a Bachelor of Fine Arts in Theatre in 1973 and a Master of Public Administration in 2004 from USD.
 She began her career in arts management in the late 1970s as a fundraiser for the American Conservatory Theatre in San Francisco.
 In the early 1980s, she moved to New York to work with Joseph Papp’s NY Shakespeare Festival as assistant to the general manager and assistant company manager for the national tour of “The Pirates of Penzance.”
 Her success in this position led to her being named company manager for a 21-city European tour of “Ain’t Misbehavin.”
 Between 1971 and 1985 she spent nine summers at the Black Hills Playhouse as an actress and business manager.